-- They’ve had no symptoms and haven’t used their reliever inhaler – the asthma nurse may decide to reduce their medicine (stepping down)
+- They’ve had no symptoms and haven’t used their reliever inhaler – the asthma nurse may decide to reduce their medicine (stepping down).

 According to seasonal triggers if:

 - Your child gets hay fever - go the month before it usually starts.
-Managing hay fever is an important way of managing your asthma and can help ensure they don’t miss school and exams during the summer term.
+Managing hay fever is an important way of managing their asthma and can help ensure they don’t miss school and exams during the summer term.

 - You want to talk about whether your child should have a flu jab in the autumn.

 - You have any concerns about your child’s asthma – for example, you have questions about their medicines or you’re worried their inhaler device is no longer the right one for them.